-The same plant—Coffea arabica, better known as the coffee plant—that gives you your morning pick-me-up each day is also a beautiful, easy-growing houseplant.
+The same plant (Coffea, better known as the coffee plant) that gives you your morning pick-me-up each day is also a beautiful, easy-growing houseplant.
 With its glossy, deep green foliage and upright growth habit, this low-maintenance tropical evergreen can add a breezy vacation vibe to any space.

 Coffee plants grown indoors will eventually produce small, fragrant white flowers after about five years with the right conditions.
 To produce bright red berries—each of which will create two delicious coffee beans—they must be pollinated by hand.
 So, while it's possible to grow a handful of your own coffee beans, your best bet is to appreciate your plant for its lush greenery and ease of care.

 - Common Name: Coffee plant

 - Mature Size: 10–11 feet

 - Sun Exposure: Bright, indirect light

 Keep the soil of your coffee plant consistently moist but not soggy.
 Use a well-draining, slightly acidic soil mix so that the plant doesn't get waterlogged.
 Check the soil at least once a week at first to establish a watering routine.
 When the seasons change, be sure to pay attention to the soil moisture, as your plant will probably need less water in the winter months than during the growing season.

 Feed your coffee plant using standard houseplant fertilizer diluted to half-strength every two months or so during the spring and summer.
 When fall comes around, pause your feeding routine until the following spring.
 Keep in mind that coffee plants can grow up to 11 feet high, so, if you plan to fertilize regularly during the growing season, make sure you have a large enough space to keep up with its growth.